 UDG Healthcare plc (company number: 12244) and its related companies (including all Group Companies) (“we”, “our”, or “us”) is a leading international partner of choice delivering advisory, communication, commercial, clinical and packaging services to the healthcare industry, employing over 9,000 people with operations in 24 countries and delivering services in over 50 countries.
 We are committed to ensuring that we when collect and use information about candidates, we do so in accordance with the EU General Data Protection Regulations (“GDPR”) as well as other global legislation where our offices are located.
-“Group Companies” means any subsidiary of UDG Healthcare plc as defined by section 1159 of the UK Companies Act 2006.
+“Group Companies” means any subsidiary of UDG Healthcare plc as defined in section 7 & 8 of Irish Companies Act 2014.

 For the purposes of GDPR, the data controller is UDG Healthcare plc of 20 River Walk Citywest Business Campus Dublin 24 D24 NR23.

 What is the purpose of this document?